 We also suggest adding retractable shadings like awnings or louvers, glazing, and altering your home layout to achieve the 7 star energy rating.
 If all of your design elements are optimized for a high energy rating from the early stages, it will be more cost-effective and easier to get a 7 star energy rating on your new build.

 At Certified Energy, we work with a team of developers, architects, and sustainability consultants who can help you determine whether your home meets the necessary regulations, with a detailed and helpful 7 star energy rating report.
 If the homes you are designing already meet national energy standards, then our report can give you peace of mind on that matter.
 If your homes are falling short of some standards, our report can be a valuable tool to help you identify areas for improvement in design and build.
-Either way, investing in a 7 star energy rating house is worth the price and the time.
+Our certified ESD consultants will gladly help with any questions regarding upgrading to 7 stars energy rating.